microscopic-image-analysis/geosss/README.md

 # GeoSSS: Geodesic Slice Sampling on the Sphere

 This python package implements two novel tuning-free MCMC algorithms to sample from spherical distributions, namely **ideal geodesic slice sampler** based on accept/reject strategy and a **shrinkage-based geodesic slice sampler**.
+The latter being a much faster, but slightly less accurate variant, and therefore recommended for practical applications.
 The package also includes the implementation of random-walk Metropolis-Hastings (RWMH) and Hamiltonian Monte Carlo (HMC) whose step-size parameter is automatically tuned.
 As shown in our [paper](https://doi.org/10.48550/arXiv.2301.08056), our algorithms have outperformed RWMH and HMC for challenging targets.
 To reproduce the results in the paper, see this [section](#development-and-reproducibility).
 However, to get started, please install the package and follow along with the demo to illustrate the use of the algorithm as given below.

 ## Installation